MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 @godardPetitSoldat1963

-Look at Henri Decae's work with Jean-Pierre Melville and François Truffaut on 400 Blows Henri Decae also worked with Jacques Dupont

 "It might be hard to understand now but these films had a profound affect on European cinema.
 They inspired the French 'New Wave' of Goddard and Truffaut; the 'Kitchen Sink' realism of the 60's in the UK; the students of the Polish Film" [@rogerdeakinsWhenDidSoft2017a]